yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 template.

 The structure of the template object is defined by the CDDL {{!RFC8610}} document in {{csr-template-schema-cddl}}.
 An alternative, non-normative JSON Schema syntax is given in {{csr-template-schema}}.
+While the CSR template must follow the syntax defined here, neither the IdO nor the NDC are expected to validate it at run-time.

 The `subject` field and its subfields are mapped into the `subject` field of the CSR, as per {{RFC5280}}, Section 4.1.2.6.
 Other extension fields of the CSR template are mapped into the CSR according to the table in {{csr-template-registry}}.